Datenheld/Bulldog/README.md

 Bulldog
 =======

-Bulldog is a Java library for the Beaglebone Black written in Java.
+Bulldog is a Java library for the Beaglebone Black.

 Visit its website: http://www.libbulldog.org